Paradoxdruid/biochemistry-protocols/README.md

 # Biochemistry Protocols

-This repository is a storage place for accessible versions of biochemistry, chemistry, and biological sciences protocols.
-It will initially include protocols from the [Bonham Lab](https://bohamlab.com), but others are very welcome to submit pull requests to add additional protocols and methods.
+This repository is a storage place for user-contributed versions of biochemistry, chemistry, and biological sciences protocols.
+It will initially include protocols from the [Bonham Lab](https://bohamlab.com), but others are very welcome to submit [pull requests](https://github.com/Paradoxdruid/biochemistry-protocols/pulls) to add additional protocols and methods.

 ## Motivation